Loloppe/BeatSaber_BeatmapScanner/README.md

 # BeatSaber_BeatmapScanner
 This plugin display new values on the image cover of the selected song

-💪 represent how hard it is to pass a map
+🔥 represent how hard it is to pass a map
 📐 represent % chance to bad cut (tech)
-🔥 represent the average intensity + peak EBPM on hover
+Average intensity + peak BPM are displayed when you hover 🔥

 Configuration include:
 - Build-in ImageCoverExpander
+- Old/new difficulty value trigger
 - Colors filters

 To do:
 - Port the plugin to ChroMapper as an overlay
+- Make an actual UI for this plugin
 - Better algorithm